guyernest/step-functions-agent/README.md

 ## AI Agent Overview

 AI Agents are a combination of LLMs and Tools.
 Each tool can perform a specific task, and the LLM can use them to perform complex tasks, requested by the user.
 AI Agents are a powerful tool for automating complex tasks in the cloud, and they are a great way to reduce the cost of building and maintaining complex systems.
+However, the deployment and operation of AI Agents can be a complex process.

+This repository provides a simple implementation of AI Agents in AWS Step Functions, which is a serverless computing platform for building and deploying serverless applications.
+The repository contains the implementation of an SQL Agent, which can analyze a SQL database with multiple tables, and answer business questions about the data, including visualization and reporting.
+The implementation should be used as a template for building a custom AI Agent for any specific use case.

+You can read more in [this blog post](https://medium.com/@guyernest/building-scalable-ai-agents-with-aws-step-functions-a-practical-guide-1e4f6dd19764).

+### Step Functions Graph for SQL AI Agent:
 <img src="images/agent_stepfunctions_graph.svg" width="100%"/>